darnley/ExcelConverter/README.md

 # Converter

-This package allows you to convert Excel files into JSON format.
+This package allows you to convert Microsoft Excel files to a Dictionary type.
+So, with that, you may have a JSON code.

 ## Installation